OmeGak/master_thesis/README.md

 # Monte Carlo Radiation Transport Simulations for Astrophysical Applications

-### About building a bridge between mathematical engineering and astrophysics
+### About (trying to) building a bridge between mathematical engineering and astrophysics

 *topic.pdf* contains a description of the master thesis